Mini Egg Easter Blondies

 Where to buy Mini Cadbury Eggs

-You can buy Mini Cadbury Eggs at your local grocery store during the Easter season.
+You can buy Cadbury Mini Eggs at your local grocery store during the Easter season.
 I found mine at Target.
-You can also find them online.
+You can also buy Cadbury Mini Eggs online.
 If you can’t find Mini Cadbury Eggs, I suggest using Hershey’s Candy Coated Chocolate Eggs or Peanut M&M’s.

 How to store blondies